Benjamin Adam Johnston

 Brief Life History of Benjamin Adam

-When Benjamin Adam Johnston was born on 25 September 1845, in Cornwall, Stormont, Upper Canada, British Colonial America, his father, Robert Osborne Johnston, was 23 and his mother, Amanda Phoebe Eastman, was 23.
+When Benjamin Adam Johnston was born on 25 September 1845, in New Johnstown, Stormont, Upper Canada, British Colonial America, his father, Robert Osborne Johnston, was 23 and his mother, Amanda Phoebe Eastman, was 23.
 He married Harriet Ann Snetsinger on 27 November 1867, in Stormont Dundas and Glengarry, Ontario, Canada.
 They were the parents of at least 3 sons and 2 daughters.
-He lived in Cornwall, Cornwall, Stormont Dundas and Glengarry, Canada West, British Colonial America in 1871 and Stormont Dundas and Glengarry, Ontario, Canada in 1901.
-He died on 28 November 1909, in Cornwall, Stormont, Upper Canada, British Colonial America, at the age of 64, and was buried in Woodlawn Cemetery, Cornwall, Stormont Dundas and Glengarry, Ontario, Canada.
+He lived in Cornwall, Stormont Dundas and Glengarry, Canada West, British Colonial America in 1871 and Stormont Dundas and Glengarry, Ontario, Canada in 1901.
+He died on 28 November 1909, in New Johnstown, Stormont, Upper Canada, British Colonial America, at the age of 64, and was buried in Woodlawn Cemetery, Cornwall, Stormont Dundas and Glengarry, Ontario, Canada.

 Photos and Memories (0)